ASZhrani/Quest2XInput/README.md

 - CMake
 - A C++ compiler (e.g., g++, clang++, or MSVC)
+- **ViGEmBus Driver**: Required for emulating Xbox controller inputs on Windows.
+You can download it from [ViGEmBus Releases](https://github.com/ViGEm/ViGEmBus/releases).

 ### Installation Steps

 #### Windows

 1. Download the [CMake](https://cmake.org/download/) installer and install it.
+2. Install the **ViGEmBus Driver** by downloading the latest release and running the installer.
-2. Open a command prompt and run the following commands:
+3. Open a command prompt and run the following commands:

    ```bash
    git clone https://github.com/yourusername/meta-quest-to-xbox-controller.git